Alchantness/a.bodishtianu/content/sections/about/about.md

 I'm really passionate about servers, deployment, open source, automation and security.

-This site has no ads, trackging and analytics, build with Gatsby.
+This site has no ads, tracking and analytics, build with Gatsby, deploy on Netlify.